percona/psmdb-docs/docs/install/index.md

 # Quickstart guides

-Percona Server for MongoDB is a free, enhanced, fully compatible, source available, drop-in replacement for MongoDB 6.0 Community Edition with [enterprise-grade features](comparison.md).
+Percona Server for MongoDB is an enhanced, fully compatible, source available, drop-in replacement for MongoDB 6.0 Community Edition with [enterprise-grade features](../comparison.md).

 Find the full list of supported platforms for Percona Server for MongoDB on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb) page.